schmelczer/great-ai/docs/how-to-guides/create-service.md

     return f'Hi {your_name}!'
 ```

-This not only allows you to statically typecheck your code, but by default, GreatAI will check it during runtime as well using [typeguard](https://github.com/agronholm/typeguard){ target=_blank }.
+This not only allows you to statically type-check your code, but by default, GreatAI will check it during runtime as well using [typeguard](https://github.com/agronholm/typeguard){ target=_blank }.

 ## With async

-Asynchronous code can result in immense performance gains in certain cases.
+Asynchronous code can result in immense performance gains in some instances.
 For example, you might rely on a third-party service, do database access, or [call a remote GreatAI instance](/how-to-guides/call-remote).
-In these cases, you can simply make your function `async` without any other changes.
+In these cases, you can make your function `async` without any other changes.

 ```python title="async_greeter.py"
 from great_ai import GreatAI